bitnami/charts/bitnami/phabricator/README.md

 This chart allows you to set your custom affinity using the `affinity` paremeter.
 Find more infomation about Pod's affinity in the [kubernetes documentation](https://kubernetes.io/docs/concepts/configuration/assign-pod-node/#affinity-and-anti-affinity).

 As an alternative, you can use of the preset configurations for pod affinity, pod anti-affinity, and node affinity available at the [bitnami/common](https://github.com/bitnami/charts/tree/master/bitnami/common#affinities) chart.
 To do so, set the `podAffinityPreset`, `podAntiAffinityPreset`, or `nodeAffinityPreset` parameters.

+## Persistence

+The [Bitnami Phabricator](https://github.com/bitnami/bitnami-docker-phabricator) image stores the Phabricator data and configurations at the `/bitnami/phabricator` path of the container.

+Persistent Volume Claims are used to keep the data across deployments.
+There is a [known issue](https://github.com/kubernetes/kubernetes/issues/39178) in Kubernetes Clusters with EBS in different availability zones.
+Ensure your cluster is configured properly to create Volumes in the same availability zone where the nodes are running.
+Kuberentes 1.12 solved this issue with the [Volume Binding Mode](https://kubernetes.io/docs/concepts/storage/storage-classes/#volume-binding-mode).

+See the [Parameters](#parameters) section to configure the PVC or to disable persistence.

+### Existing PersistentVolumeClaim

+1. Create the PersistentVolume
+1. Create the PersistentVolumeClaim
+1. Install the chart

+    ```bash
+    $ helm install my-release --set persistence.existingClaim=PVC_NAME bitnami/phabricator
+    ```

+### Host path

+#### System compatibility

+- The local filesystem accessibility to a container in a pod with `hostPath` has been tested on OSX/MacOS with xhyve, and Linux with VirtualBox.
+- Windows has not been tested with the supported VM drivers.
+Minikube does however officially support [Mounting Host Folders](https://github.com/kubernetes/minikube/blob/master/docs/host_folder_mount.md) per pod.
+Or you may manually sync your container whenever host files are changed with tools like [docker-sync](https://github.com/EugenMayer/docker-sync) or [docker-bg-sync](https://github.com/cweagans/docker-bg-sync).

+#### Mounting steps

+1. The specified `hostPath` directory must already exist (create one if it does not).
+1. Install the chart

+    ```bash
+    $ helm install my-release --set persistence.hostPath=/PATH/TO/HOST/MOUNT bitnami/phabricator
+    ```

+    This will mount the `phabricator-data` volume into the `hostPath` directory.
+The site data will be persisted if the mount path contains valid data, else the site data will be initialized at first launch.
+1. Because the container cannot control the host machine's directory permissions, you must set the Phabricator file directory permissions yourself.

 ## Troubleshooting